Upcoming Services

 -

-A Celebration of Life for Jack Harlow will be held on Saturday, June 28, at 10 a.m. in the Meeting Room.
+A Memorial Service for Beth Henkel will be held on Saturday, March 14, at 2 p.m. in the Meeting Room.
 A reception will follow in Fellowship Hall.